nodejs/node/doc/guides/writing-tests.md

 ## Test directory structure

-See the test [directory structure overview][] for an outline of existing test types and their locations.
-When deciding on whether to expand an existing test file or create a new one.
+See [directory structure overview][] for outline of existing test & locations, When deciding on whether to expand an existing test file or create a new one.
 Consider going through the files related to the subsystem.
-For example looking at tests starting with `test-streams` when writing tests for `lib/streams.js`
+For example viewing tests for `test-streams` when writing for `lib/streams.js`.

 ## Test structure